Criminal Defense Attorneys in Janesville, WI

 How do we collect your personal information?

-We collect information only by lawful and fair means, and not in an unreasonably intrusive way.
-Wherever possible we collect your personal information directly from you, both at the start of a retainer and in the course of our representation.
-Sometimes we may obtain information about you from other sources, for example:
+We collect information in only lawful and fair ways.
+Accordingly, wherever possible, we collect your personal information directly from you, both at the start of a down payment and in the course of our representation.
+However, sometimes we may receive information about you from other sources, for example:

 - your insurance company;